Research in Munich

-This 8-9 week long summer program designed for students in engineering is one of the best-kept secrets of study abroad programs due to its exceptionally low cost and extensive range of programming.
+This 8-9 week long summer program from early June to early August designed for students in engineering is one of the best-kept secrets of study abroad programs due to its exceptionally low cost and extensive range of programming.
 The program offers 4 weeks of beginning German language instruction which are integrated with 8-9 weeks of internship placements alongside researchers in local engineering labs.
 Students live in residence halls alongside other local German university students.
 Many excursions are also included.

 The Research in Munich program is specifically designed for University of Arizona students who wish to gain hands-on experience in research.
 Projects are offered in several research fields working with professors in their labs.
 Students must select their top 2 choices for research laboratories as part of the application process.
 The projects can be independent research projects or part of a larger, ongoing project.
 Students need to be personally motivated to apply themselves and to ask questions.

 Students will receive beginning UA German language credit (GER 101 or higher) and should negotiate internship or independent study credits with their major/minor departments.
 This means students can receive 3-4 credits of UA German language credits, plus 3-6 credits of independent study or research credit from their major/minor departments.

 - Research Projects and Labs for Summer 2019